Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 };
 ```

-`ash` and `openxr::sys` both define this function pointer type, but they define it as separate types.
-The ABI is identical — both are the raw `PFN_vkVoidFunction (*)(VkInstance, const char*)` from the Vulkan header — but Rust treats them as incompatible.
-The `transmute` is a statement that they are layout-identical.
+Both `ash` and `openxr::sys` define this function pointer type.
+They define it as separate types.
+The ABI is identical, the raw `PFN_vkVoidFunction (*)(VkInstance, const char*)` from the Vulkan header, but Rust treats them as incompatible.
+The `transmute` asserts they are layout-identical.
 If ash ever changes its function pointer ABI this breaks silently.

-OpenXR merges its own required extensions into the `VkInstanceCreateInfo` — `VK_KHR_external_memory_capabilities`, `VK_KHR_get_physical_device_properties2`, the platform-specific surface extension for the compositor, and debug utils if available.
+OpenXR merges its own required extensions into the `VkInstanceCreateInfo`: `VK_KHR_external_memory_capabilities`, `VK_KHR_get_physical_device_properties2`, the platform-specific surface extension for the compositor, and debug utils if available.
 The resulting `VkInstance` is wrapped back into wgpu through `from_raw`:

 ```rust
 let hal_instance = unsafe {